ShanMallinathan/ShanMallinathan/README.md

 🔭 I’m currently working on a low computation machine vision approach for mobile manipulator

-🌱 I love to explore into machine learning, machine vision and stock market
+🌱 I am currently learning Pytorch

 🤖 I have so far worked on manipulator kinematics;
                            path planning, path following and kalman filtering for mobile robots,